It must not be assumed that it is safe or permissible to stand on any roof structure or roof cladding.

 The manufacturer of the roof sheeting must provide technical literature stating the point load limitations of the profile.
 The information must indicate the positions on the sheet where persons may safely walk or stand without causing damage or, alternatively, indicate the necessity to provide temporary walkways.

-When access to the roof is necessary after construction, workers must walk in the pan of trough-type profiles or within 300 mm of the purlin fastenings.
+When access to the roof is necessary after construction, it is best practice to in the pan of the profile when walking up the roof, and follow purlin lines when traversing roofs.